-Funding \$449,833 (USAID) Nutrition is critical for children's growth and development in rural areas of Sub-Saharan Africa where families face the additional risks of climate-related shocks like drought.
-The USAID Resiliency in Northern Ghana (RING) project seeks to improve the nutrition and livelihoods of vulnerable families.
-This ALL-IN project measures the impacts of the RING project and tests whether nutrition-related messages by mobile phone reinforce the RING project's impact on families' nutrition and resilience.
+Funding \$449,833 (USAID) Nutrition is critical for children's growth and development in rural areas in Africa where families face the additional risks of climate-related shocks like drought.
+This Feed the Future ALL-IN project tests whether nutrition-related messages by mobile phone reinforce the impacts of earlier development programming on families' nutrition and resilience.
+The project's broader goals are to investigate whether communication can ensure the sustained resilience of rural households and whether the impacts of those communications are different for women and men.
 The study also analyzes the costs and benefits of nutrition-related messages to guide the future scaling up of such programs.